marcingolenia/mcode/src/pages/blog/2020-12-11-fsharp_composition_root.md

 let testRoot = compose testSettings
 ```
 **There is no place we can fake** the `StockItemDao.insert createSqlConnection`.
 Do you see it?
 Database communication is a must!
-In this case this is just our database that we control but this can be simply anything!
+In this case, this is just the database that we control but this can be simply anything!
 All kinds of IO here.
 The IO operations are hidden by the composition root - that's the real problem.

 The alternative is to compose the function without the composition root and pass it to the httpHandler.
 Ok that is not that so bad but it has two significant drawbacks:
 * You don't test your dependency tree because you are composing dependencies in your tests, not in the code that runs on production.